Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Conclusions

 \section{Conclusions}

-In conclusions, we have combined the cluster phase space representation method and the discrete truncated Wigner sampling method for finite-dimensional SU($N$) spin systems.
-To demonstrate the power of the method, we have applied the C-dTWA method to the correlation spreading dynamics in a two-dimensional Bose-Hubbard model.
-The results of the C-dTWA with clusters of $2\times 2$ sites agree with those of the iPEPS calculations at short times where the energy conservation in the iPEPS calculations is satisfied.
-Even at longer times, the C-dTWA can reproduce the qualitative behavior of the experimental results, which is not captured in the iPEPS calculations.
+We introduced the C-dTWA method, which combines the cluster phase space representation method with the discrete truncated Wigner sampling method, for finite-dimensional SU($N$) spin systems.
+To demonstrate the effectiveness of the method, we applied the C-dTWA to study the correlation propagation dynamics in a two-dimensional Bose-Hubbard model.
+The C-dTWA results with clusters of $2\times 2$ sites agree with those of the iPEPS calculations at short times, where the energy conservation in the iPEPS calculations is maintained.
+Even at longer times, the C-dTWA successfully captures the qualitative behavior in the experiments, which is not captured in the iPEPS calculations.

-Although our study in this paper focuses mainly on the performance of the method, the C-dTWA method paves the way to exploring nontrivial dynamics beyond the current capability of other numerical methods such as tensor network methods and the singe-site dTWA.
-For instance, our method can evaluate long-distance correlations, which is difficult to treat in the iPEPS approach.
-This would be important in extracting a propagation velocity from the dynamics of correlation functions, which provides a better estimation of the Lieb-Robinson bound on the quantum information propagation.
-Moreover, the cluster phase-point operator formalism developed here for individual SU($N$) spins is versatile because it can be readily and directly generalized to open quantum systems described by the Lindblad master equation~\cite{nagao2023semiclassical}.
-These potential applications will be investigated elsewhere.
+While this study primarily focuses on assessing the performance of the C-dTWA method, it also paves the way to exploring nontrivial dynamics beyond the current capability of other numerical methods, such as tensor network methods and the singe-site dTWA.
+For instance, our method can evaluate long-distance correlations that are difficult to treat in the iPEPS approach, which is particularly valuable for determining propagation velocities from the dynamics of correlation functions, offering a more accurate estimation of the Lieb-Robinson bound for quantum information propagation.
+Moreover, the cluster phase-point operator formalism developed here for individual SU($N$) spins is highly versatile, as it can be directly extended to open quantum systems described by the Lindblad master equation~\cite{nagao2023semiclassical}.
+These potential applications will be investigated in future work.